You may, mistakenly, believe that inheritance tax is a rich man’s tax that won’t affect you.

-If the value of the asset you receive is under your threshold (see below), its tax-free.
-Anything above your threshold is taxed at 33%.
+If the value of the asset you receive is under your threshold (see below), it’s tax-free.
+Anything above your threshold is taxed at a whopping 33%.

-Here’s how much inheritance tax is due for you and your sibling if you inherit assets of €1.5m from your parents.
-Remember assets comprises anything of value so property, jewellery, cars, savings, investment etc.
+You and your sister will inherit assets of €1.5m from your parents.
+Remember assets comprise anything of value so property, jewellery, cars, savings, investment etc.

-The first thing you need to do is to get the market value of the inheritance on the date of death.
+The first thing you need to do is to try and estimate what the estate will be worth.

 Check this table for your threshold:

-If you don’t, you may have to sell your house, settle the inheritance tax bill and then make do with whatever cash remains.
+If you don’t, you may have to sell the family home, settle the inheritance tax bill and then make do with whatever cash remains.

 Once you have used up your full threshold, you’re hit with a 33% bill on all further inheritances from that group.

 If the parents are married or civil partners, they can receive assets from their spouse tax-free.